MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 - 1) You have the Minecraft service file looking for the wrong directory
 - 2) You have the wrong permissions set on /var/minecraft
+- 3) You forgot to create the user and group for minecraft
-- 3) You have the wrong version of Java appropriate to your verison of Minecraft
+- 4) You have the wrong version of Java appropriate to your verison of Minecraft

+Checking these should allievate most errors you encounter in new Minecraft server setups.
+Feel free to ping me at r/MozerBYU if you have unique issues or you get stuck banging your head against a wall after several hours of troubleshooting and researching.

 ## Resources